 Chef.
 Storyteller.
 Traveler.
 Foodie.
 Legend.
 There are so many words that have been used to describe Anthony Bourdain since his suicide.
 While all of those adjectives apply, they seem to fall short of painting an accurate portrait of who this behemoth was/is to the masses out here in these streets.

-As a participant in the Black travel movement and member of the global travel community, I can say that Bourdain was an inspiration.
-I don’t remember exactly when I started following Bourdain but I have been a fan for as long as I can remember.
+As a participant in the Black travel movement and a member of the global travel community, I can say that Bourdain was an inspiration.
+I don’t remember exactly when I started following Bourdain, but I have been a fan for as long as I can remember.

 A connoisseur of cool, he has mentored a generation of world travelers.
 I do not purport to speak for that generation.
-This is my personal homage to the man that inspired me to stop reading about the world and go out to see and taste it for myself.
+This is my homage to the man who inspired me to stop reading about the world and go out to see and taste it.

 I am the first in my family to travel extensively.
 As such, there was no template for what world travel should look like until Anthony Bourdain came on the scene.
 His shows provided quintessential travel guides on what to see, where to eat, and how to respectfully experience a country and its culture.

 Anthony Bourdain: No Reservations and Anthony Bourdain: Parts Unknown were the first and only travel television shows that gave viewers an up-close look at the underbelly of travel.
 Unlike the other travel shows, most of the Bourdain episodes unveiled what happens when things don’t go according to plans, or the weather doesn’t cooperate, or even worse, when war breaks out when you’re traveling.
 Even when plans were foiled, Bourdain always seemed to find a way to have a great meal or drink with friends at each destination.
 His self-deprecating wit, profound insight into the everyday life of the common man, and biting critiques of the mainstream were hilarious and infectious.